Renaud11232/icecast-autodj/README.md

 This repository explains the process of creating and configuring a webradio server with the ability to continuously stream a playlist (AutoDJ) and also support live performence, if needed.

-This is done thanks to three components, IceCast2 as the server.
-And EZStream and  for the AutoDJ.
+This is done thanks to two main components, IceCast2 as the server.
+And EZStream for the AutoDJ.

 ## Installation